Political Communication

 — Featured in Philadelphia Inquirer

 Measuring Dynamic Media Bias.”
 2022.
-Proceedings of the National Academy of Sciences. (with Yphtach Lelkes and Josh McCrain)
+Proceedings of the National Academy of Sciences (with Yphtach Lelkes and Josh McCrain)

 Ideological media bias is increasingly central to the study of politics.
 Yet, past literature often assumes that the ideological bias of any outlet, at least in the short term, is static and exogenous to the political process.
 We challenge this assumption.
 We use longitudinal data from the Stanford Cable News Analyzer (2010-2021), which reports the screen time of various political actors on cable news, and quantify the partisan leaning of those actors using their past campaign donation behavior.
 Using one instantiation of media bias---the mean ideology of political actors on a channel, i.e., visibility bias---we examine weekly, within-day, as well as program-level estimates of media bias.
 We find that media bias is highly dynamic even in a short term, and that the heightened polarization between TV channels over time was mostly driven by the prime-time shows.

 Temporal Selective Exposure: How Partisans Choose When to Follow Politics2021.
-Political Behavior. (with Jin Woo Kim)
+Political Behavior (with Jin Woo Kim)

 It is widely theorized that a high-choice media environment contributes to polarization, yet behavioral evidence of partisan selective exposure in the real world is surprisingly tenuous.Why do partisans have polarized perceptions even though they have relatively balanced media diets?
 We argue that partisans vary in terms of when they pay attention to the news, not just in terms of the ideological media sources they follow.
 By leveraging national election surveys across seven decades, as well as the discontinuity in the economic news environment that was induced by the collapse of Lehman Brothers, we show that partisans vary their political attentiveness and media consumption in response to whether news events are congenial to their party.
 Using panel data and a simulation model, we shed light on the importance of this finding by demonstrating how temporal variation in attention to the news media can lead to partisan polarization even if partisans have the same media diets.